Raphire/HomeESP/README.md

 ### 1. MQTT Broker
 Download and install an MQTT broker that supports websocket connections, such as mosquitto or hiveMQ.

-Create login credentials for both yourself and your devices.
+Create login credentials for both yourself (Which will be used to login to the dashboard) and your devices.

-Enable websockets in your broker configuration, this is required for the dashboard to connect to the broker.
+Enable websockets in your broker configuration, as this is required for the dashboard to connect to the broker.

 NOTE: If you deploy the dashboard on an HTTPS server you must also use websockets with SSL, this means your MQTT broker needs an SSL certificate and be configured accordingly.